 Tips for Buying Raw Milk

-If you decide to buy raw milk and your state allows it, there are a few precautions you can take to increase your chances of purchasing safe milk.
+If you decide to buy raw milk or raw milk products and your state allows it, there are a few precautions you can take to increase your chances of purchasing safe milk.
 It’s best to buy locally rather than from suppliers that may provide milk that originated from across the country.
 Make sure you buy milk that is less than 48 hours old—this decreases the amount of time that harmful bacteria have to multiply.

 Visiting the farm you purchase milk from can also be very helpful—you can see first-hand how clean the facilities are and whether your farmer follows a safe process to produce milk.
 To learn about what to look for during a farm visit and what questions to ask your farmer, read the Raw Milk Consumer Guide by Amanda Rose, Ph.D.